ObaydulK/ObaydulK/README.md

 - FrontEnd Developer Certification — [Creative it Institute]

 ## PROJECT
-Electronic Ecommerce
-- Brief description of the project, such as "Built a Electronic Ecommerce application to demonstrate CRUD functionality."
+<h3>Fresh-Ecommerce</h3>
+<p>This is an e-commerce project.
+Admin panel and home panel.
+Product payment system connected.
+User login admin login.
+This is e-commerce no c-panel updated.
+Its video link is given on my LinkedIn ID so you can watch it" </p>
-- Technologies Used: Laravel, MySQL, Tailwind, HyperUi, Livewire, Devdojo, etc
+<h4>*Technologies Used: Laravel, MySQL, Tailwind, HyperUi, blade, Jetstream, etc.  </h4>

-Company Website(Cyber-Handed)
+<h3>Company Website (Cyber-Handed)</h3>
-- Brief description of the project, such as "Company Website application to demonstrate functionality."
+<p> Brief description of the project, such as "Company Website application to demonstrate functionality." </p>
-- Technologies Used: Laravel, MySQL, Tailwind, HyperUi, etc Go to Cyber-Handed
+<h4>*Technologies Used: Laravel, MySQL, Tailwind, HyperUi,etc  </h4>
+Project GitHub – Cyber-Handed)

 ## Technical Skills
      PHP, Laravel, MySQL, RESTful APIs, OOP, Javascript, React.js, Bootstrap & Tailwind, Git, Postman